 How we assess, monitor and report green impact

-Every UK Green Investment Bank investment is subject to detailed green impact reporting, individually and collectively, in our Annual Report.
-The detail of these processes is set out in the policies below.
+Every investment considered by GIB must pass through a robust green impact assessment process before it can be approved.
+Every approved investment is subject to robust, detailed and continuous green impact monitoring, spanning all aspects of its green performance.
+Every GIB investment is subject to detailed green impact reporting, individually and collectively, in our Annual Report.
+The detail of these processes is set out in our Green Investment Handbook, and in the policy and principles below.
 You can also download our policies on managing our own direct impact on the environment and our wider commitment to responsible investment.

 Our commitment to continuous improvement